 Bigger than bigger !
 This is a Chess variant with 26 different pieces on a 16 x 16 board, an unrealistic summit.
 There are 256 squares and 64 pieces per side, which gives the same density than as Orthodox Chess.
-In Terachess, one will find 24 kinds of men encountered in Shako, Tamerlane 2000, Metamachy, Zanzibar, Teramachy and Gigachess, completed by the Sorceress and the Duchess.
+In Terachess, one will find the men encountered in Shako, Metamachy, Zanzibar XXL (Maasai Chess), Teramachy and Gigachess, completed by the Troll.

 The first Terachess had been designed in 2008 and found a certain success.
-It has been included in the second version of Jocly.
+It has been included in Jocly.
 A full set has been manufactured by Khoa Pham in Vietnam, who titled it Fairy Chess, the Mother of all Battles.
 Its openings have been studied in Japan, within a detailed blog linked here.

 In 2020, Terachess has evolved into Terachess II in order to be consistent with other chess variants of Cazaux.
 Several changes have been made.
 The Ship and the Corporal are no longer used.
 However, compound pieces that can be made by combining the moves of Rook, Bishop, Knight and King are now present.
 Except for the King and the Amazon, all non-Pawn pieces are present as pairs.

 Terachess II is the most complex stage in the family of Cazaux's chess:

 - 10 x 10 board: Shako and Pemba